Kshitij05/AirSnare/README.md

 Now, all you need is a red coloured drum stick and a blue coloured drum stick.
 Just having the ends of the sticks coloured is enough too, alternatively, you can use a red and blue coloured sharpie as well.

+Note: The kit I am using is Ian Paice Drum Set

 <h2> Potential Improvements </h2>
 <ul>
   <li>  Add a Menu Screen </li>